mangoseller/ParameterPGD/README.md

 In addition to standard metrics, we analyze the loss landscapes using techniques adapted from [Visualizing the Loss Landscape of Neural Nets](https://arxiv.org/pdf/1712.09913v3) and visualize decision boundaries.

 ## Setup
-Our dataset comprises arithmetic problems with a mix of valid cases and cases that force an invalid operation.
+The training dataset comprises arithmetic problems with a mix of valid cases and cases that force an invalid operation.
 Invalid operations are defined as:
 - Results exceeding 400 for addition
 - Results that are less than zero for subtraction